PlaceNav: Topological Navigation through Place Recognition: Experimental setup

 \textbf{The robots.} We experimented with two different robots, a Turtlebot2, and a Robotnik Summit XL Steel, shown in Fig.~\ref{fig:robots}.
 Turtlebot is a small research platform intended for indoor use.
 Summit is a 4-wheeled skid-steer ground vehicle with a weight of \SI{90}{\kilo \g}, load capacity of \SI{130}{\kilo \g}, and a maximum velocity of \SI{3}{\meter/\second}.
 Both robots carry a front-facing \SI{175}{\degree} field-of-view fish-eye camera, which is used for navigation, and a laptop computer that runs the navigation algorithms.
 The laptop has a Nvidia Geforce GTX 1070 GPU and an Intel i7-7700 CPU.
 The deep learning components of the navigation stack run on the GPU.

-\textbf{Baseline.} We use the temporal distance prediction from GNM~\cite{shahGNMGeneralNavigation2023} by Shah~\etal~as the baseline.
-We utilize the GNM for waypoint prediction in all experiments and only experiment with the subgoal selection.
-The model takes the observation and subgoal images concatenated along the channel dimension as inputs.
-It was trained with $85\times64$ images from 54 hours of navigation trajectories.
+\textbf{Baseline.} We used the temporal distance prediction from GNM~\cite{shahGNMGeneralNavigation2023} by Shah~\etal~as the baseline.
+GNM was utilized for waypoint prediction in all experiments and we only experiment with the subgoal selection.
+We use model weights provided by the authors, obtained by training the model with $85\times64$ images worth 54 hours of navigation.
 The inference loop runs at \SI{5}{\hertz}.
 At each step, the node with the smallest temporal distance $\Delta t$ above 3 is selected as the subgoal.

-As the discrete filter requires the distance between the current observation and all the map nodes at each step, using it with the GNM is not computationally feasible.
+As the Bayesian filter requires the distance between the current observation and all the map nodes at each step, using it with the GNM is not computationally feasible.
 Thus, with GNM, we only utilize the sliding window.

-\textbf{Indoor navigation.} The indoor experiments were conducted with the Turtlebot robot.
+\textbf{Indoor navigation.} The indoor experiments were conducted with the Turtlebot2 robot.
 We tested the methods along 20 different routes, performing 3 repetitions of each route with each method.
 Fig.~\ref{fig:ref-routes} shows examples along the routes.
 Routes where all the methods fail were excluded from the quantitative analysis.
 The experiments took place at a university campus, with buildings from various eras with diverse appearances.

 The lengths of the test routes were uniformly distributed in the range from \SI{15}{\meter} to \SI{35}{\meter}, and they contained various amounts of difficult content, such as turning maneuvers and passing narrow gaps.
-We chose routes that do not contain content that causes navigation failures because of errors in waypoint estimation.
+We chose routes that do not contain content that would cause navigation failures because of errors in waypoint estimation.
 Such content,~\eg~very narrow gaps, and turning maneuvers in open areas with few salient features can cause the robot to veer off course even though the subgoal selection algorithm is not failing.

 \textbf{Outdoor navigation.} The outdoor experiments were conducted with the Summit XL robot.
 We experimented on 20 test routes in an urban environment, ranging from \SI{50}{\meter} to \SI{150}{\meter} in length.
 Like the indoor experiments, each test route was repeated 3 times with each method.